manoadamro/jason/docs/props.md

 ##### `default` (default None)

 The default to use if the value is `None`.
-Can be a callable returning a value
+Can also be iso8601 string, datetime or callable returning either

 ##### `allow_strings` (default True)